All DnD classes explained

 Wizards of the Coast art of a Paladin 5e, with DnD classes text overlaid on top.
 Text reads: Paladin.
 Role - Damage, Defense, Support, Healer.
 Main ability - Charisma, Strength.
 Best races - Dragonborn.
 Best backgrounds - Soldier.

-Overview: The Paladin 5e is a charismatic class that combines divine spellcasting with good old-fashioned melee fighting.
+Overview: The Paladin is a charismatic class that, once they've sworn their holy oath to a divine god or cause, combines divine spellcasting with good old-fashioned melee fighting.
 Their high Charisma means they often take on leadership roles, juggling the party face role along with healing, damage, and defense.
-A Paladin is only truly a Paladin when they have taken a holy oath and pledged themselves to a divine god.

 Strengths: The Paladin excels in both striker and support mode, with strong damage and healing options in equal measure.
 They hit hard, they heal hard, and with chunky AC and armor proficiencies, they can tank pretty well too.
 Surely there's nothing a Paladin can't do?

 Weaknesses: Ranged combat - that's one thing Paladins can't really do.
 They also aren't known for their stamina.
-Paladin spell slots and the majority of Paladin features all replenish on a long rest, meaning they can feel a bit feeble when facing multiple combat sessions in a single day.
+A Paladin's limited spell slots and the majority of their features all replenish on a long rest, meaning they can feel a bit feeble when facing multiple combat sessions in a single day.

 Subclasses:

-• Oath of Devotion: This Paladin fights for justice and honor.
-Your weapon glows with holy powers, and your powers protect your allies from all dangers.
+• Oath of Devotion: Dedicated to justice and honor, your weapon glows with holy powers, and your powers protect your allies from all dangers.

 • Oath of Glory: A Paladin that's all about self-improvement.
 You can buff yourself and your friends with many boons.

-• Oath of the Ancients: This Paladin loves the world as much as any Druid.
-As well as wielding nature-based magic, you never age and are very hard to kill.
+• Oath of the Ancients: This Paladin loves the world as much as any Druid, wields nature-based magic, and is extremely hard to kill.

 • Oath of Vengeance: A very angry Paladin that likes to be in the center of any fight.
 Pick a target and take them down, dishing out extra attacks and damage against your chosen foe.

-• Oath of Conquest: War, glory, and order are the realm of the Conquest Paladin, who uses fear, control, psychic damage, and smites to dominate others.
+• Oath of Conquest: War, glory, and order are the realm of the Conquest Paladin, who uses fear, control, and psychic damage type to dominate others.

 • Oath of Redemption: Use magic to protect your friends, and give hostiles a chance to listen to your persuasion before you punish them for evil-doing.